terrabrasilis/prodes-release-tasks/pg-to-raster-file/README.md

 Used to export tables with geographic vector data to raster file.

+The output products are:

+    - One GeoTiff and style file for each biome;
+    - One GeoTiff and style file for Legal Amazon;
+    - One GeoTiff and style file for Brasil;
+    - Three GeoTiffs for Brasil to use as input in the Fires Dashboard;
+ > See the "Export Settings" section to control what you want as outputs.

 No ports are exposed, runs only autonomous job on container starts.

 ## Configuration